Novel Translation

 Pitch Letter (1-page persuasive letter which makes an argument for why this book would succeed in English translation)

-Novel Summary (2-page detailed summary of every major character and plot point)
+Novel Summary (detailed summary of every major character and plot point)

 Sample Translation (15- to 50-page sample translation of the book)